dideler/restore-google-icons/README.md

 ### Usage

-I'm not going to publish this fork to the Chrome store, since I forked the original extension for personal usage.
-If you'd like to use this fork, follow these steps:
+I'm not publishing this fork to the Chrome store, since it's for personal usage.
+But if you'd like to use this fork, follow these steps:

 1. Download the source code (e.g. clone or download latest release and unzip it)
 2. In Chrome, go to chrome://extensions/